Thomascountz/ctf_writeups/writeups/picoctf/forensics/trivial_flag_tranfer_protocol.md

 > A DEB file is a software package used by the Debian [Linux](https://techterms.com/definition/linux) distribution and its variants, such as Ubuntu.
 DEB files are used primarily to install or update [Unix](https://techterms.com/definition/unix) applications. [^2]

-We can use the tool `dpkg-deb` to do things like inspect the file contents, extract them, and list information about the package.
+We can use the tool `dpkg-deb` to do things like inspect the file contents, extract their contents, and list metadata about the package.

 ```shell
 $ dpkg --info program.deb